 - Choosing a lodge.
 If you have a close friend, colleague, relative who is a mason – it might be good for you to join his lodge, because you will have a familiar face and someone who will help you in the beginning.

-If you don’t know any masons, please contact our contact form on the front page of this website to get in touch with our Secretary.
+If you don’t know any masons, please use our contact form to get in touch with our Secretary.
 We would be happy to have a brother meet with you.
 From there we will be able to introduce you to other brethren and we can mutually see if you would be a good fit for our lodge.
 The process will take some time so you’ll need to be patient.

 After that, if you feel that you found the right lodge for you – tell one of the members that you want to join and ask for an application.